Welcome to Harleston Choral Society

 There are no auditions for our friendly community choir and we welcome everyone.
 Although it’s an advantage to be able to read music, it’s not essential.
 Music is provided free and – if available – we provide practice CDs for each voice part: soprano, alto, tenor and bass.
 The first CDs are free to new members and thereafter there is a small charge.
 More experienced members are always happy to help and support with musical challenges and sometimes small groups meet in between scheduled practices.

-We perform two evening concerts a year: a Christmas Concert, which normally includes a substantial choral work and sometimes includes Christmas Carols, some with audience participation; and a Summer Concert in June, when we perform a longer choral work.
-For some concerts we also have professional soloists and orchestra.
+We perform two evening concerts a year: a Christmas Concert, which normally includes a substantial choral work and sometimes includes Christmas Carols, some with audience participation; and a Summer Concert in June, when we usually perform a longer choral work.
+For most concerts we also have professional soloists and orchestra.

-There are rehearsals on the Friday evening and Saturday afternoon before a concert.
+There are rehearsals on the Friday evening and Saturday afternoon before a concert in St John’s Church.
 Concert dress is black tie for gentlemen and black for ladies.

 At each practice, you can pick a “Bonus Ball” for £1.
 This is based on the Lottery Bonus Ball.
 If you are a winner, you will receive 50% of the kitty and the other 50% goes to choir funds.

-We have a quiz evening, usually in March, which is great fun and delicious food is prepared by the committee.
+We have a quiz evening, this year on 21 March, which is great fun and delicious food is prepared by the committee.

 We also hold a raffle at each concert.